Stephen-Lon/Alfred-workflow-move-to-new-folder/README.md

 # Acknowledgement

-I am indebted to @sepulchra on the [Alfred forum](https://www.alfredforum.com/) for the provocation to write this workflow but, particularly, for invaluable help and advice developing and testing the workflow.
-However, if there are errors or infelicities in the final workflow they are mine.
+I am indebted to @sepulchra on the [Alfred forum](https://www.alfredforum.com/) for the provocation to write the original workflow but, particularly, for invaluable help and advice developing and testing that workflow.